Living Trusts For The Texas Homestead

 Preserving the Homestead Tax Exemption

-(1) to continue to assert statutory protections of the homestead against execution on a judgment (Texas Constitution Article XVI, Section 50 and Property Code Chapters 41 and 42); and
+(1) to continue to assert protections of the homestead against execution on a judgment (Texas Constitution Article XVI, Section 50 and Property Code Chapters 41 and 42); and

-Similar language should also be included in the deed into the trust so as to make it crystal clear to local taxing authorities that a qualifying living trust has been established.
+It is prudent for the trust agreement and the deed into trust to include qualifying-trust provisions even though Property Code Section 41.0021 states clearly that transfer of a homestead into a qualifying trust retains the homestead character of the property.
 Since claiming a qualifying trust homestead exemption reduces their revenue, local taxing authorities will occasionally push back.
-In such cases, it may be necessary to meet with appraisal district officials and show them the underlying documentation.
+In such cases, it may be necessary to meet with appraisal district officials and show them the trust agreement.

 Property Code Requirements for a Qualifying Trust